wtbu-radio/WTBU-Site/_posts/2018-03-02-review-phoebe-bridgers-soccer-mommy-great-scott-0224.md

 author:
   login: ogehrke
   email: ogehrke@bu.edu
-  display_name: Olivia Gehrke
+  display_name: William Bauman
-  first_name: Olivia
+  first_name: William
-  last_name: Gehrke
+  last_name: Bauman
 image:
   src: /assets/0012275377_10-636x494.jpg
   alt: post lead image
 ---
 Bedroom pop returned to Allston on Feb.
 24 when Soccer Mommy opened for Phoebe Bridgers at the Great Scott, six days prior to the release of their debut album _Clean_.

 Soccer Mommy began to receive buzz from several music publications, like _Stereogum_ and _Fader_, after a releasing a series of compilations on Bandcamp.
 The lead singer, Sophie Allison, is heavily influenced by female singers like Mitski and Jay Som.
 Allison is from Nashville, but went to school in New York and cites in an interview with _Billboard_ that she is impacted by the music from both of these cities.